 For the purpose of this program, an elderly family is one in which the head of household, spouse or cohead is fifty-seven (57) years of age or older.
 A disabled family is one in which the head of household, spouse or cohead is disabled.

-No Child Left Unsheltered elderly/disabled families, admitted on or after October 1, 2019, will be transitioned to the Streamlined Fixed Lease Assistance program after two years of participation in the No Child Left Unsheltered program.
+No Child Left Unsheltered elderly/disabled families, admitted between January 1, 2020 and December 31, 2022, will be transitioned to the Streamlined Fixed Lease Assistance program after four years of participation in the No Child Left Unsheltered (NCLU)